Table of contents

 APFS: Allocates disk space within a container (partition) on demand.

-When a single APFS container has multiple volumes, the container’s free space is shared and is automatically allocated
+When a single APFS container has multiple volumes, the container’s free space is shared and is automatically

 to any of the individual volumes as needed.